-With just 61 days until the 2018 NFL regular season kicks off, let’s talk about the longest catch of Mike Sims-Walker’s career — a 61-yard touchdown throw by David Garrard in a 24-21 Jacksonville Jaguars victory over the Kansas City Chiefs.
+With just 61 days until kickoff, let’s talk about the longest catch of Mike Sims-Walker’s career — a 61-yard touchdown throw by David Garrard in a 24-21 Jacksonville Jaguars victory over the Kansas City Chiefs.

 “Olly Olly Oxenfreeeeeeeeeeeeee!!!!!!!!!”

 At 3-4 and still reeling from a 30-13 implosion at the hands of the Tennessee Titans, the Jaguars needed a spark to get back in the AFC South race.
-(Yes, even a decade ago, 3-4 was considered “in the hunt” in the AFC South.
-Time is a flat circle.)
+(Yes, at one time, 3-4 was not considered “in the hunt” in the AFC South.)

 Holding onto a 7-6 lead, the Jaguars were driving just before halftime.
 Garrard was in the shotgun.
 He looked to the left sideline and saw Sims-Walker with, well, no one really covering him.
 Sims-Walker ran the rest of the way to the end zone for the longest catch of his four-year career — a 61-yard touchdown that put the Jaguars up 14-6 going into halftime.